DesktopGooseUnofficial/ResourceHub/mods/BreadCrumbs.md

 Usage: Press 'Right Shift Button' to throw crumbs at your mouse pointer.

 Still work in progress but want people to try it out!
+You can [request new features here](https://github.com/euandeas/GooseMod_BreadCrumbs/issues/new).

 ## Download